OhDangBro/WG-Challenge-Week-1/README.md

 # Challenge-1

 ## Purpose
-Search Enginge Optimization Website built for the practice of learning basic html and css styling.
+Search Enginge Optimization Website, PRACTICE FOR HTML AND CSS STYLING FOR CODING BOOT CAMP

 ## Built With
 *HTML